 Tracking is Less Critical than Before

-In the past, homeowners had to keep every single receipt for a home improvement to qualify.
+In the past, homeowners had to keep every receipt for a home improvement to qualify.
 Every single cent was added to the basis to reduce capital gains taxes.
-However, the situation has changed, and most owners will find that profits on sales of their homes are largely tax-free anyway.
+However, the situation has changed, and most owners will find that profits on sales of their homes are mainly tax-free anyway.

-Either way, it is still good practice to keep the receipts because for high-income taxpayers and real estate investors adding home improvements can have a big impact on the tax basis.
+Either way, it is still good practice to keep the receipts because for high-income taxpayers and real estate investors, adding home improvements can significantly impact the tax basis.

 Saving on Capital Gains When You Sell

-If you have lived in a home for two of the past five years before the sale, the first $250,000 of profit is tax-free if you happen to be a single taxpayer.
+If you have lived in a home for two of the past five years before the sale, the first $250,000 of profit is tax-free if you are a single taxpayer.
 For married couples filing jointly, the tax-free profit amount is $500,000.

 To determine the size of the profit, your goal should be to increase the basis as much as possible.
-Calculate everything involved in the purchase of the house.
-This does not only include the purchase price, but any additional fees involved in buying the home.
+First, calculate everything involved in the purchase of the house.
+This includes the purchase price and any additional fees involved in buying the home.

 Add in the total cost of every improvement you have made over the years.
 This is known as the adjusted basis of a home.

-Compare the difference between the adjusted basis and the sale price of the property.
+Compare the difference between the adjusted basis and the property’s sale price.
 That number is what you will pay capital gains taxes on.